Isoperiodic families of Poncelet polygons inscribed in a circle and circumscribed about conics from a confocal pencil: Poncelet pairs of conics and Blaschke ellipses

-\begin{theorem} Given two points $a, b\in \mathbb D$.
-Then there exists a unique conic $E$ with the foci $a, b$, which is $3$-Poncelet caustic with respect to $\mathbb T$.
-Moreover, $E$ is an ellipse.
-That ellipse is the Blaschke ellipse with the major axis of length $|1-\bar a b|$. \end{theorem}
+\begin{theorem} Given two points $p, q\in \mathbb D$.
+Then there exists a unique conic $\C$ with the foci $p, q$, which is $3$-Poncelet inscribed in $\mathbb T$.
+Moreover, $\C$ is an ellipse.
+That ellipse is the Blaschke ellipse with the major axis of length $|1-\bar p q|$. \end{theorem}

-\begin{proof} We can construct the Blaschke $3$-ellipse with the focal points $a, b$.
+\begin{proof} We can construct the Blaschke $3$-ellipse with the focal points $p$, $q$.
 This ellipse satisfies all the requirements of the Theorem.
-It is unique such a conic, because the Cayley-type condition derived above in Corollary \ref{cor:k3} shows that there is at most one conic with the foci $a, b$ wich is a $3$-Poncelet caustic with respect to $\mathbb T$. \end{proof}
+It is unique such a conic, because the Cayley-type condition derived above in Corollary \ref{cor:k3} shows that there is at most one conic with the foci $p$, $q$ which is a $3$-Poncelet caustic with respect to $\mathbb T$. \end{proof}